jundalisay/superb/content/en/superphysics/principles/chapter-02.md

-## Ideas are Particles, Feelings are Waves
+### Ideas are Particles, Feelings are Waves

-These ideas and feelings, thus, flow onto the physical domain in order to create reality in real-time:
+These ideas and feelings from the Creator, thus, flow onto the physical domain in order to create reality in real-time:

 - We define ideas as metaphysical particles
 - We define feelings as metaphysical waves